allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 subscriber make connection and receives events on one connection.
 Since callbacks looks easier from developer perspective we created services using this method.
 It’s just regular web application accepting POSTs.
 First problem is the size of events.
-They could be big [(MARATHON-4510)](https://jira.mesosphere.com/browse/MARATHON-4510).
+They could be big (our biggest event is nearly 10MB ) [(MARATHON-4510)](https://jira.mesosphere.com/browse/MARATHON-4510).
 For example deployment events
 contains whole deployment object this mean whole Marathon applications state